pefimov/cross-lingual-adjustment/README.md

-# cross-lingual-adjustment
+# Cross-Lingual Adjustment of Contextual Word Representations
-Cross-Lingual Adjustment of Contextual Word Representations
+The code will be released soon!